-

 Read more

-An excellent market catering primarily to local shoppers, Mercadillo del Agricultor is one of the island's best places to purchase fresh produce, organic jams and cheeses, handicrafts and knick knacks, and even try freshly pressed sugar cane juice paired with a slice of cake or a bocadillo custom-assembled from market offerings.
+An excellent market catering primarily to local shoppers, Mercadillo del Agricultor is one of the island's best places to purchase fresh produce, organic jams, cheeses, handicrafts and knick knacks.
+You can even try freshly pressed sugar cane juice paired with a slice of cake or a sandwich called "bocadillo".

 Read more

-If your itinerary allows for a morning in the island's capital, do stop by this compact market, if only to sample the freshly squeezed sugarcane juice (served mojito-style with rum and lemon if you so prefer).
+If your itinerary allows for a morning in the island's capital, do stop by this compact market.
+Sample the freshly squeezed sugarcane juice, served mojito-style with rum and lemon.
 The market sells fresh fruit and vegetables, meats, fish, and other local edibles.

 Read more

 Passed on through four generations, this family's rum distillery is now based in La Palma's coastal settlement of Charco Azul, nearby San Andres y Sauces.
-Take a guided tour of the distillery if time permits, and enjoy a tasting at the adjacent store selling the rum (prices are a steal).
+Take a guided tour of the distillery and enjoy a tasting at the adjacent store selling rum at bargain prices.

 Read more